 Queen Elizabeth I confiscated the manor, after the Bishop of Winchester annoyed her during one of his sermons, and gave it to Henry Neville of Billingbear Park (Waltham St. Lawrence).
 It remained in the family until the 19th century.
 The Nevilles had divided loyalties during the Civil War, but Wargrave, with its growing mercantile interests, seems to have sided with the parliament.
 At one point, a foraging party from the Royalist garrison at Reading tried to commandeer five cartloads of wheat and a hundred and fifty sheep from Wargrave.
 The villagers managed to call in help from some passing Windsor troopers and the Cavaliers were sent packing.

 The wider parish of Wargrave has been the home of ancient farming families for centuries: the Cotterells, Fords, Piggotts, Silvers, Guys, Lewendons, Langfords, Headingtons and the unusually named A'Bears.
 Robert Piggott became rich enough to found the village school in 1861 for "24 girls and 24 boys to be educated in reading, writing and religious knowledge."
 In the seventeen and eighteen hundreds, as the farmers increased their wealth through speculative land deals, many of the old farms became converted into grand mansions and the area is rightly noted for its fine 'manor' houses.
 Most of these were around Harehatch.
-Park Place, on the Remenham border, was where General Conway built a bridge on the Henley Road from the ruins of Reading Abbey.
+Park Place, the estate of which crosses the border from Remenham, was where General Conway built a bridge on the Henley Road from the ruins of Reading Abbey.
+Culham Court in the north of the parish was transferred to Remenham in the 20th century.

 Another well-known resident was the 7th Earl of Barrymore.
 He was a well known 18th century gambler, practical joker and general party animal.
 He made Wargrave the toast of London society in 1791, when he built a magnificent theatre in the village, at a cost of over £60,000, and installed Delphini of Covent Garden as the resident clown.
 King George IV was amongst the regular visitors.
 Unfortunately, Barrymore was accidentally shot while escorting French prisoners to Dover and, beacuse of his vast debts, had to be hurriedly buried under the chancel of Wargrave Church.
 He lived at Barrymore House, off the High Street.